aslansari/android-app-template/README.md

 and tweak the `renameConfig` block to your needs.
 After that, you can run the `renameTemplate` gradle task to have the app module's package name and relevant strings replaced.

-### Cleanup

-After [this PR](https://github.com/AdamMc331/AndroidAppTemplate/pull/44), running the renameTemplate task should do all the necessary cleanup like deleting the setup file and test workflow so you can go ahead and commit the renamed files and be on your way.
-If you encounter any problems with the setup workflow, please report a new [issue](https://github.com/AdamMc331/AndroidAppTemplate/issues).

 ## What's Included

 A number of third party dependencies are included in this template.
 They are also documented inside the [documentation folder](/documentation).
 The files inside this documentation folder are written in such a way that you can keep them in your real project, to let team members read up on why dependencies are included and how they work.